 TP?
 Temp?
 Turbidity?, etc.

+Preliminary Results

 Hindcasts of chlorophyll-a

 Using the summer period of 2013-2017 as our training period, we developed and calibrated both an empirical, ARIMA, and process-based model, GLM-AED.
 Our best-fitting ARIMA model over 2013-2016 included discharge to the reservoir and shortwave radiation.
-ARIMA hindcasted chlorophyll-a over 2013-2016 with an R2 = 0.44 and RMSE = 1.71 ug/L. The ARIMA model was able to capture quite detailed dynamics at lower chlorophyll-a concentrations (<10 ug/L) (Figure 2).
+ARIMA hindcasted chlorophyll-a over 2013-2016 with an R2 = 0.44 and RMSE = 1.71 ug/L. The ARIMA model was able to successfully capture fluctuations at lower chlorophyll-a concentrations (<10 ug/L) (Figure 2).
 However, when chlorophyll-a reached values above ~10 ug/L, the model the model was unable to recreate these observed dynamics.
-GLM-AED was calibrated over 2013-2017 and hindcasted chlorophyll-a with R2 = XXX and RMSE = YYYY.
+GLM-AED was calibrated over 2013-2016 and hindcasted chlorophyll-a with R2 = XXX and RMSE = YYYY.
 While GLM-AED does not capture as much detail in chlorophyll-a dynamics, it does capture some large peaks in chlorophyll-a that ARIMA does not.

 Figure 2.
 Observed and modeled chlorophyll-a data over 2013-2016.